Designing With Gray Kitchen Cabinets (Color Matching & Tips)

 Dark Gray

 For lovers of a darker finish, a dark gray cabinet is an attractive choice.
 In order to ensure the cabinets do not make your kitchen appear too dark it is important to add proper contrast in the room’s design.
 This can be achieved by using a lighter wall paint color, light color countertops, light flooring, and accents.
 The color gray can look cold if not applied properly.
-The trick is to pair it with warm materials such as wood or try combining it with bold accent colors.
+The trick is to pair it with warm materials, such as wood, or to combine it with bold accent colors.

 However, if you are using a lot of wood or marble surfaces you may want to select a neutral color palette to let the finishes speak for themselves without competing against bold accent colors.
 Gray is a very versatile color that can match with well with many colors and styles.
 You’ll find that many dark cabinet kitchens have a modern design.
 They can often be effectively brightened up with white finishes and plenty of lighting.
 To avoid a darker cabinet looking flat one can choose cabinets with a glossy finish such as an acrylic cabinet to make it stand out.
 (Visit our gallery of gray and white kitchens for more ideas using this design combination.)